 then three minutes later, an incident is generated and

 notifications are sent.
 The

 For more information about MQL, see Alerting policies with MQL.

-1: MQL is an expressive text based language that can be used with Cloud Monitoring API calls and in the Google Cloud Console.
-To configure a condition with MQL when you use the Cloud Console, you must select Query Editor.
+1: MQL is an expressive text-based language that can be used with Cloud Monitoring API calls and in the Google Cloud console.
+To configure a condition with MQL when you use the Google Cloud console, you must use the code editor.

 Common causes for anomalous incidents